This week is Carers Week and is all about getting carers connected and ensuring that carers get the right support.

 “Every day, 6,000 people become carers.”

-You can search for Support Where You Live on the Carers UK website.
+Firstly, you can search for Support Where You Live on the Carers UK website.
 There are three options: you can type in the organisation (if known), your region or the county you live in and then click on the search bar.
-You will be provided with a list of local services and support groups in and around your area.
+Afterwards, you will be provided with a list of local services and support groups in and around your area.

 At times, it can be hard to get out and about to socialise while caring.
 Another way to stay connected is through online support, such as Facebook and Twitter.
 If you have a hobby, then you can join group pages to share common interests.